mozilla-services/merino/docs/ops.md

 These are providers that extend, combine, or otherwise modify other providers.

 - Multiplexer - Combines providers from multiple sub-providers.

   - `type=multiplexer`
-  - `provider` - A list of other provider configs to draw suggestions from.
+  - `providers` - A list of other provider configs to draw suggestions from.

+- Timeout - Returns an empty response if the wrapped provider takes too long to respond.

+  - `type=timeout`
+  - `inner` - Another provider configuration to generate suggestions with.

 #### Caches